ncatlab/nlab-content/pages/3/6/8/4/4863/content.md

 In ([Witten](#Witten)) it was observed that the minimal [[dimension]] of a fiber $F$ for the KK-reduction on $F$ to yield gauge group $SU(3) \times SU(2) \times U(1)$ is 7 .
 This may be a meaningless numerical coincidence, but might be -- and was regarded as being -- remarkable: because it means that the minimum total dimension of a KK-compactification $X \times F$ that could yield a realistic model of observed physics is $4 + 7 = 11$.
 This is the uniquely specified dimensional of the maximal [[supergravity]] model: [[11-dimensional supergravity]].

-While there are many 7-dimensional manifolds $F$ that do yield the desired gauge group of the standard model, ([Witten](#Witten)) also shows that for none of them the remaining field content of the standard model -- the [[fermion]]s and the [[Higgs field]] -- do come out correctly.
+While there are many 7-dimensional manifolds $F$ that do yield the desired gauge group of the standard model, ([Witten](#Witten)) also shows that for none of them does the remaining field content of the standard model -- the [[fermion]]s and the [[Higgs field]] -- come out correctly.

 Largely due to this result the pure Kaluza-Klein ansatz is regarded nowadays as a non-viable way to reproduce the standard model of particle physics from a theory pure gravity.
-But one can further play with the idea and consider more flxible models that still exhibit the essence of KK-reduction in parts.
+But one can further play with the idea and consider more flexible models that still exhibit the essence of KK-reduction in parts.

 ### Reductions of type II supergravity